exercism/csharp/concepts/bit-manipulation/about.md

-TODO: we need to reconsider the text below now that it is a stand alone concept or maybe bitwise manipulation should be introduced in a separate exercise and the flag-enums exercise and concept should take that as a dependency showing how bitwise manipulation is used in the context of enums.
+TODO: See #2112.
+We need to reconsider the text below now that it is a stand alone concept or maybe bitwise manipulation should be introduced in a separate exercise and the flag-enums exercise and concept should take that as a dependency showing how bitwise manipulation is used in the context of enums.

 To allow a single enum instance to represent multiple values (usually referred to as _flags_), one can annotate the enum with the `[Flags]` attribute.
 By carefully assigning the values of the enum members such that specific bits are set to `1`, bitwise operators can be used to set or unset flags.

 ```csharp